 In addition, the ASMI Postgraduate Essay Prize has been designed specifically for postgraduate students as a means to encourage their research and publish their work.

-Finally, ASMI offers the Christopher Duggan Postgraduate Travel Bursary.
-This bursary, in commemoration of Professor Christopher Duggan, is open to all postgraduate members of ASMI, currently registered for a higher degree at a university in the United Kingdom, and to those ASMI members who have completed a PhD within two years of the deadline for application but who have no access to other sources of funding.
-Applicants working on any field cover by ASMI may apply for a sum of up to £500.
+Finally, ASMI offers the Christopher Duggan Postgraduate Travel Bursaries.
+Competition for these bursaries, in commemoration of Professor Christopher Duggan, is open to members of ASMI who are either (1) postgraduate students currently registered for a higher degree at a university in the United Kingdom or (2) early career scholars who have completed a PhD within two years of the deadline for application and have no access to other sources of funding.
+Applicants working in any field covered by ASMI may apply for a sum of up to £500.
 Awards are made twice a year.
 The deadlines for submission are 20 January and 20 May.

 Please send your application to: email@example.com